mookiedog/ptwd/README.md

 ```

 The busID can change if you reboot your system, so you need to do the list command before attaching.
-You will need to reattach the debugger to WSL if you ever unplug it.
+You will need to run the 'attach' command (above) to reattach the debugger to WSL if you ever unplug it or if it loses power or the system reboots, etc.
 It's a bit annoying to have to keep reconnecting the USB dongles each time you restart WSL, but that's life.
 But at least WSL can access USB devices now!